 "Very," Blitzmon responded, smirking and cracking his knuckles as electricity sparked between his hands.

-"Oh, yeah!
-Let's kick some ass," Bolgmon agreed with a slightly unhinged grin.
+"Oh, yeah.
+Let's kick some ass," Bolgmon agreed with a psychotic grin.

 GrandisKuwagamon turned his back to them and walked out into the grass.
 Shadows passed over his blood red eye.
 "Okay, Black Pincer Company.
 Let's move out…"